Because Chelan County

 Electricity supplied by the PUD comes from the fuel sources

-noted in the chart at right.
+noted in the chart below.

 Although Chelan County PUD sponsors the Sustainable Natural